Your High Street grant launched

 Streets as Shared Spaces grants

-Through the Streets as Shared Spaces program, the NSW Government has awarded grants to councils for temporary activation projects that support the community during COVID-19 and also test ideas for more permanent improvements to local streets, paths and public spaces.
+Through the Streets as Shared Spaces program, the NSW Government awarded grants to councils for temporary activation projects to support the community during COVID-19 and test ideas for more permanent improvements to local streets, paths and public spaces.

-This $15 million program launched in 2020, and was a pilot to enable improvements across NSW during COVID-19 and into the future which:
+This award-winning $15 million program launched in May 2020, was a pilot to enable improvements across NSW during COVID-19 and into the future which:

 - support essential workers to travel to work, and people working from home